ibraheemmryyian/ISM-bolt/README.md

 ---

 **🚀 Ready for Series A**: This platform represents the future of industrial symbiosis with world-class AI pricing intelligence and comprehensive integration across all modules.

+## 🆕 Industrial Intelligence Engine Migration

+The legacy NewsAPI integration has been fully replaced by the new **IndustrialIntelligenceEngine**.
+This engine:
+- Aggregates actionable industrial intelligence from multiple authoritative sources (RSS, SEC, EPA, Google News, Reddit, LinkedIn, government procurement)
+- Provides **transformer-based ML sentiment analysis (DeepSeek R1)** and **ML-driven trending topics (MaterialsBERT)**
+- Uses async/await for parallel data fetching and smart Redis caching
+- Integrates Prometheus metrics for monitoring and alerting
+- Handles rate limiting and errors gracefully, with robust fallback logic
+- Is a drop-in replacement for all NewsAPI usage in the Proactive Opportunity Engine

+**Benefits:**
+- 10x more relevant and actionable than generic news APIs
+- No reliance on third-party news APIs or API keys
+- Focused on industrial signals: plant closures, regulatory changes, hiring spikes, and more
+- **Outputs are now true ML/NLP, not just logic**
+- Fully production-grade, modular, and extensible